 Less Common Causes

 Hip fractures are more common with age where the bones can become weaker and can break with falls.
 Avascular necrosis of the hip is where the blood flow to the hip slows and the tissue dies.
 This is more likely to happen following a fracture or a dislocation.
 Kidney or digestion referral, inflammatory and vascular conditions and potentially cancer are other hip pain differentials.
 It is therefore important to gain a specific diagnosis in order to know how best to treat your condition.
 Hip labral tear, where the ring of cartilage within the hip joint (labrum) has torn.
 Athletes who have experienced a fall or a trauma with fast twisting movements are at higher risk of experiencing this problem.
+Or it could simply be a running injury from bad form, or an old injury aggravating the hip.

 What Does Bursitis in the Hip Feel Like?